Lon3lyKL/Noisy-Project/README.md

 - 30s allows more data to be averaged out with the anomolies measured from electrical noise to be removed
 - it will change the light less often thus the students will not stand there to watch it
 - the green light on top of the mic can be used to check if the calibration of the gain is corrected
+- changed the name of the project to "Noisy Student Project" from "Noisy Boi Project" to use more gender neutral terms
+- (maybe we changed it before today im not sure) but ms teo was made aware of it today
+- heard from other students it works sometimes when they tried to use it

 things done:
 - acrylic top pannel was created